-Tony’s oxfords are cordovan leather to match his belt and have a raised heel to enhance Pacino’s 5’7″ height, giving him a slight edge over Michelle Pfeiffer but he still looks diminutive next to the 6’2″ Paul Shenar and even 5’11” F. Murray Abraham.
+Tony’s oxfords are cordovan leather to match his belt and have a raised heel to enhance Pacino’s 5’7″ height, giving him a slight edge over Michelle Pfeiffer but he still looks short next to the 6’2″ Paul Shenar and the 5’11” F. Murray Abraham.
 Despite his height, Tony’s presence is commanding and the difference in size is hardly noticeable.

 Tony wears a pair of dark red silk dress socks, both matching his shirt and highlighting the reddish leather of his cordovan shoes.

 Proud of his constantly growing wealth, Tony wears an abundance of jewelry throughout the film.
 One of the most noticeable is his collection of gold Concord Delirium watches, which he seems to own a variety of to match every suit or shirt in his collection.
 With this suit, Tony wears a gold Delirium I “Mariner” from 1979 with a round black Delirium II dial on a gold Twist-O-Flex strap, identified by @la.grande.vie on Instagram as a long-needed correction to the incorrect theory that Pacino wore an Omega La Magique in Scarface.

 The Omega La Magique was introduced in 1981, making it the perfect watch for a vanity-driven character like Tony to wear.
 It is a symbol of ’80s opulence, considered to be one of the thinnest watches made in that era with a 2.6 mm thickness and a face so small that it bordered on impracticality.
 The La Magique, however, was still thicker than the Longines Feuille d’Or (which had a movement less than 1 mm thick!)